SolshineCode/simple-django-LLM-chatbot/README.txt

 9. [License](#license)

 ## Introduction
-The Django Chatbot is an exciting web application that allows users to interact with a conversational AI assistant powered by the Hugging Face Transformers library (now updated to Ollama local LLM).
+The Django Chatbot is an exciting web application that allows users to interact with a conversational AI assistant powered by the Hugging Face Transformers library (now updated to Ollama local LLM.)
 This project showcases the integration of a large language model (LLM) into a Django web framework, providing a seamless and engaging chatbot experience.

 ## Features
 - Conversational AI assistant powered by Hugging Face Transformers